 At times, guests are unnerved by the experience and leave in the middle of the night.
 The owner described the events in the inn as those of a haunted house that appealed to those seeking a supernatural experience.

 “Most guests don’t know (about the unexplained occurrences) but they usually find out by the end of the night.
 Some guests leave at 3 or 4 a.m.”

 The inn has been featured in two Haunted Michigan travel books and appeared in a paranormal documentary and movie.
 It’s also found on the famous Pure Michigan website.
-However, it appears that the Inn is no longer registering guests and its official website has been taken down.
-However, the owner did post that if you’re interested in staying at the B&B to message her.
-However, it looks like the Sweet Dreams Inn Facebook Page no longer exists.
+However, the Inn is no longer registering guests, and its official website has been down.
+However, if you’re interested in staying at the B&B, the owner did post to message her.
+However, the Sweet Dreams Inn Facebook Page no longer exists.

 More Hauntingly Related Stories of Michigan Haunted Houses

 The Upper Thumb region has enough reports and stories to make it one of the most active paranormal areas in the state.
 Haunted Bay Port will give you an indication of just how active it is.
 The story starts in the last 1800s with a story of a local note that gave rise to the tale of the haunted Bay Port Hotel.
 But Bay Port isn’t the only town in the Upper Thumb with things that bump at night.